-One of the most common borrowed chords you will encounter is the minor iv chord.
-In major keys moving from the IV chord back to I is happens frequently.
+One of the most common borrowed chords you will encounter is the minor iv chord ("minor four chord").
+In major keys moving from the IV chord back to the I chord happens frequently.
 The minor iv chord, borrowed from the parallel minor key, often connects the IV and I chords of the major key.
 It shows up in other ways, too.

 Example Minor iv Progression